wp-plugins/dropbox-photo-sideloader/readme.txt

 Adds a new tab to the Add media screen, allowing you to pull images from Dropbox into WordPress.

-Note: Read the installation instructions.
-This is an early-release plugin, it requires manual configuration (editing the code) for the moment.
+"Sideloading" is a term given to differeniate from "uploading" or "downloading".
+When you sideload an image, you're copying it directly from Dropbox to WordPress.
+So if you keep your images in Dropbox, this plugin allows you to easily copy those images into WordPress, for usage however you like.

+After sideloading an image into WordPress, you'll find it in the Media Library and available for use in Galleries on the Post, whatever you like.

+Note that sideloading many images at once may take more time than your webserver will allow.
+If this happens, just sideload them in smaller groups.

 Credit:
-This plugin uses the Dropbox PHP code from https://github.com/Dropbox-PHP/dropbox-php.
+This plugin uses the Dropbox PHP code (albeit modified slightly) from https://github.com/Dropbox-PHP/dropbox-php.

 == Installation ==

 Setup:

+* Install the plugin.
+* Create a new post (or edit an old one), and click the Upload Media icon.
+* In the uploader popup, click the new "Dropbox Images" tab on the right.
+* If you're logged in as an administrator, you'll find configuration instructions.
+These only need to be followed one time.

+Those configuration instructions are reproduced here, for clarity.

 * Visit https://www.dropbox.com/developers/apps and Click "Create an App".
 * Give it a name and description.
 * Select "Full Dropbox" so that it can access all your files.
-* After the app has been created, copy the App Key and App Secret into the plugin (you will need to edit the plugin to do this)
+* After the app has been created, copy the App Key and App Secret into the plugin config screen.
 * Note: You can leave the App in "Development" status unless more people than just you need to access their Dropboxes using the plugin.

-Once you've setup the application, go create a new post (or edit an old one) and go to the Add Image popup screen.
-You'll find a new tab on the right called "Dropbox Images", where you'll find an interface to browse your Dropbox and select images for Sideloading into WordPress.

 == Frequently Asked Questions ==

 = Why does it look so simplistic and ugly? =

-First version.
+It's a new plugin.
 C'mon.

+That said, any nice file-like browsing and selection Javascript library suggestions would be most appreciated. :)

 == Screenshots ==